OfficeDev/Office-Add-in-samples/Samples/excel-keyboard-shortcuts/README.md

 Additionally, the following changes have been made to enable keyboard shortcuts:

 1. Configured the add-in's manifest by adding the new element `ExtendedOverrides` to the end of the manifest.
 2. Created the shortcuts JSON file `shortcuts.json`, in the `src/` folder to define actions and their keyboard shortcuts.
-Ensure the new file is properly bundled by configuring the `webpack.config.js` file.
 3. Mapped actions to runtime calls with the associate method in `src/taskpane.js`.